qradiolink/qradiolink/docs/README_MMDVM_operation.md

 * An example configuration file for MMDVM multicarrier (mode 36), qradiolink_config_example_mmdvm.cfg is included in this directory.
 Edit according to examples above and copy it to **~/.config/qradiolink/qradiolink.cfg**

+* There is now a new setting in the config file: **burst_delay_msec** which controls how far in the future DMR timeslots are transmitted.
+This delay can be set to between 10 and 300 milliseconds, depending on the CPU on which qradiolink runs.
+Generally, the more powerful the CPU, the lower this setting can be set.
+The default value is 100 msec, but this value will generally not work on ARM platforms and needs to be increased.

 * Finally, start the application from the CLI using the **--mmdvm** switch:
 <pre>
 ./qradiolink --mmdvm